 The office of a public service officer (other than an executive officer) becomes vacant if —

-(a) that public service officer dies;
+(a) that public service officer dies; or

-(b) in the case of a term officer, the term officer completes a term of office and is not reappointed;
+(b) in the case of a term officer, the term officer completes a term of office and is not reappointed; or

-(c) that public service officer is dismissed, or retires from office, under this Act;
+(c) that public service officer is dismissed, or retires from office, under this Act; or

-(d) the employment of that public service officer in the Public Sector is terminated under section 79(3);
+(d) the employment of that public service officer in the Public Sector is terminated under section 79(3); or

 (e) that public service officer resigns his or her office in writing addressed to his or her employing authority and that employing authority accepts that resignation; or

-(f) that public service officer is appointed or transferred under this Part to another office, post or position.
+(f) that public service officer is appointed or transferred under this Part to another office, post or position (unless it is an appointment and the Commissioner authorises the offices, posts or positions being held concurrently by that public service officer).

+[Section 67 amended by No. 39 of 2010 s.
+52 and 70.]

 Part 4 — Assistance for political office holders

 Division 1 — Ministerial officers